As long as there is prosecco there is hope, review of the film on Amazon Prime Video - Asap Land

 Inspector Stucky, recently promoted, thinks he can easily finish the investigation but the local tranquility is shaken by another mysterious death: the victim, this time of murder, is one of the most influential personalities of the community and had a very bad relationship with Ancillotto.

-Stucky understands how the two deaths are actually closely linked and as the investigations proceed, he risks revealing a plot concerning a cement factory that has been polluting the air and waters of the surrounding area for years.
+Stucky understands how the two deaths are actually closely linked and as the investigation proceeds, he risks revealing a plot concerning a cement factory that has been polluting the air and waters of the surrounding area for years.

 In small steps

-In fact, we are faced with a police investigation that is far removed – at least at the level of situations – from the stereotypes to which the small tricolor screen has accustomed us, capable of moving with a certain ease. on light tones more akin to black comedy and mystery influences who manage to make the plot exciting until the case is effectively resolved.
+In fact, we are faced with a police investigation that is far away – at least at the level of situations – from the stereotypes to which the small tricolor screen, capable of moving with a certain ease, has accustomed us. on light tones more akin to black comedy and mystery influences who manage to make the plot exciting until the case is effectively resolved.

 Drinking always wins against evil

-Available in the Amazon Prime Video catalog, As long as there is prosecco there is hope it certainly isn't a perfect job and various ingenuities still remain, especially in the narrative phase in the transposition from paper to image.
+Available in the Amazon Prime Video catalog, As long as there is prosecco there is hope it is certainly not a perfect job and various ingenuities still remain, especially in the narrative phase in the transposition from paper to image.

 Some forcings appear evident and the same beats hit alternating current, but the general framework can be said to be fairly constructed and solid enough not to fall apart on itself, while paying for certain similarities on an aesthetic and staging level with the aforementioned productions destined for TV.